Skip to content

 All UsersAvailable to All Users

-Join the American Nuclear Society for a special Hispanic Heritage Month event featuring a distinguished panel of nuclear professionals.
-Hear from some of the top speakers in the field as they share unique insights from their accomplished careers and discuss challenges and opportunities facing the future nuclear workforce, including what they see as the future opportunities for the Hispanic community in the nuclear field.
-A question and answer session with the audience will follow the discussion.
+The American Nuclear Society celebrated Hispanic Heritage Month with this special event featuring a distinguished panel of nuclear professionals.
+Top speakers in the field shared unique insights from their accomplished careers and discussed challenges and opportunities facing the future nuclear workforce, including what they see as the future opportunities for the Hispanic community in the nuclear field.

 Panelists